About

 My Background & Experience

-I'm a Certified Professional in Accessibility Core Competencies (CPACC) with more than a decade of experience in UX design and accessibility strategy.
-I've helped both public agencies and Fortune 100 companies build accessibility into their systems at scale.
+I'm a Certified Professional in Accessibility Core Competencies (CPACC), with more than a decade in UX design and the last seven focused on digital accessibility.

-- Building an accessibility program from scratch for a federal AI platform that launched Section 508 compliant
+Before that, I built an accessibility program from scratch for a federal AI platform that launched Section 508 compliant, and established the accessibility program for GM's in-vehicle interfaces.

-Whether it's reviewing your existing vendor's work, helping you plan document remediation, or building your team's accessibility knowledge, I understand the unique challenges government faces and the compliance standards you need to meet.
+Whether you're planning your first audit, building a roadmap, or growing your team's knowledge, I understand the challenges local government faces and the standards you need to meet.

 What Makes Common Threads Different